A really good show –KC

 Recommended for adults

-The First Big Dig Explore the building of the Hoosac Tunnel and marvel at the expense it entailed
+The First Big Dig Explore the building of the Hoosac Tunnel through stories, music and images.
+Marvel at the expense it entailed.
+Enjoying sharing your stories of travel and trains.

-Dreamed, created and crafted Designed for adults, attendees are involved in discussions spurred by images, stories and music.
-Audience members can sit back and enjoy or participate in discussions of events that are meaningful to them as we remember and learn more about New England’s industries.
-Local people, just like us, spurred innovations in industry and changed our society.
+Dreamed, created and crafted Local people, just like us, spurred innovations in industry and changed our society.
+Audience members can sit back and enjoy or participate in discussions of events that are meaningful to them as we remember and learn more about New England’s industries and how they shaped modern society.

-Irish Immigrants: Building America Songs and stories tell why so many Irish came here and what they did to survive.
+Irish Immigrants: Building America Songs and stories reveal why so many Irish came here and what they did to survive.
+Their experiences in urbanization and labor formed our lives.
+Share your own stories.

-Civil War: America in Strife Experience the lives of people during the Civil War through stories and music.
+Civil War: America in Strife Experience the lives of people, combatants and those left at home, during the Civil War through stories and music.

 Recommended for younger folks